 - The Drug Enforcement Administration (DEA) issued a new rule that will allow for the prescription of controlled substances through telemedicine.
 The rule aims to continue a policy from the COVID-19 era to allow patients that depend on telemedicine for prescriptions access to healthcare.
 The DEA intends for the temporary extension to allow time to finalize telemedicine controlled substance prescription rules while preventing new telemedicine companies from abusing flexible policies.
 The new rule expires at the end of 2025 and is the third extension of expanded telemedicine controlled substance prescription policies that would otherwise have expired at the end of 2024.

-- The White House’s Office of Information and Regulatory Affairs (OIRA) announced steps to modernize the notice-and-comment rule-making process in response to President Biden’s Executive Order 14094.
+- The White House’s Office of Information and Regulatory Affairs (OIRA) announced steps to modernize the notice-and-comment rulemaking process in response to President Biden’s Executive Order 14094.
 To help agencies address mass comments—such as when the Federal Communications Commission received over 20 million comments on its net neutrality rulemaking—OIRA worked with the U.S. General Services Administration to provide agencies with various tools, including a deduplication tool that one agency used to reduce 300,000 total comments to 30,000 distinct ones.
-While a human verification system is already in use, OIRA will implement additional checks to reduce abuses via computer-generated and AI-generated comments.
-Finally, OIRA created an informal interagency technical working group to develop best practices for managing falsely-attributed comments—those submitted under someone else’s name without their knowledge or consent.
+Although a human verification system is already in use, OIRA will implement additional checks to reduce abuses via computer-generated and AI-generated comments.
+Finally, OIRA created an informal interagency technical working group to develop best practices for managing falsely attributed comments—those submitted under someone else’s name without their knowledge or consent.

 - The three largest pharmacy benefits managers in the United States filed a new lawsuit against the Federal Trade Commission (FTC), challenging the constitutionality of the FTC’s administrative action against them over their negotiation of insulin prices.
 These “drug middlemen”—which collectively administer about 80 percent of the prescriptions in the country—filed a complaint in the U.S. District Court for the Eastern District of Missouri on several grounds, including that the FTC’s in-house proceedings violate their due process rights under the Fifth Amendment of the U.S. Constitution by depriving them of a “fair and impartial tribunal.”
 The companies cited the U.S. Supreme Court ruling in Securities and Exchange Commission (SEC) v.
 Jarkesy, holding that the SEC’s in-house tribunal cannot adjudicate private rights.
-An FTC spokesperson said the lawsuit attempts to “distract from business practices that … harm sick patients by forcing them to pay huge sums for life saving medicine.”
+An FTC spokesperson said that lawsuit attempts to “distract from business practices that … harm sick patients by forcing them to pay huge sums for life saving medicine.”

 - The Pennsylvania Supreme Court reaffirmed that ballots with incorrect or missing dates cannot be counted.
 The Court wrote that it already clarified that non-compliant ballots could not be counted and that all counties—naming Bucks, Montgomery, and Philadelphia specifically—had to comply with those rulings.
 In separate concurring opinions, Justices P. Kevin Brobson and David N. Wecht emphasized the need for local officials to follow the rulings of the Court, with Wecht writing “to disabuse local elections officials of the notion that they have the authority to ignore Election Code provisions that they believe are unconstitutional.”